eklausme/saaze-lemire/content/blog/2016/05-30-enough-with-the-bogus-medical-studies.md

 Suppose that you are treating patients for cancer.
 The average survival rate is 9 months.
 All patients die within 3 years.
 You give them some pill and the survival rate increases to 10 months, but all patients still die within 3 years.
 It is progress, but a small progress.
 If the pill costs 100k$ and makes you twist in pain for 3 weeks, maybe it is no progress at all.

 However, it is not how most studies will present it.
 They will choose a short window.
 Say a year.
 Maybe 60% of all patients die within a year.
 However, with the extra month offered by the pill, only 40% of all patients die within the year.
 Then the study will conclude that the survival rate has been increased by 50%.
-I kid you not.
-- __They report selective effects__
+I kid you not.- __They report selective effects__

 Without even looking at the numbers, I can tell you that people with high-risk occupations have a lower cancer mortality.
 Why?
 Because they die younger.
 So, there you go&hellip; I got a cancer prevention technique: choose a high-risk occupation.
 Of course, this reasoning is silly.
 But that&rsquo;s often how medical studies are presented.